-Do you provide British Sign Language Interpreters?
+Do you provide British Sign Language interpreters?

 Yes, we do.
-However, please bear in mind that British Sign Language interpreters are in very short supply, so we require a minimum 2 weeks’ notice to book someone for you.
+However, please bear in mind that British Sign Language interpreters are in very short supply, so we require a minimum of 2 weeks’ notice to book someone for you.

 How far in advance should I book an interpreting assignment?